Unapologetic: Release and promotion

 In August 2012, it was revealed that Unapologetic would be released in late November 2012.
-In early October, it was reported that the album would be released on 19 November 2012.
-On 2 November 2012, Rihanna released a behind the scenes video of the journey to making Unapologetic.
+In early October, it was reported that the album would be released on November 19, 2012.
+On November 2, 2012, Rihanna released a behind the scenes video of the journey to making Unapologetic.
 The first video included a behind-the-scenes view of Rihanna backstage at the 2012 MTV Video Music Awards, a shooting range, rehearsing for the iHeartRadio Music Festival and a photoshoot at a studio.

-On 14 November, Rihanna embarked on a seven-date promotional tour for Unapologetic titled the 777 Tour.
+On November 14, Rihanna embarked on a seven-date promotional tour for Unapologetic titled the 777 Tour.
 She performed seven concerts in seven days, each in a different city in North America and Europe.
 Fans and members of the international press (150 journalists representing 82 countries) were invited aboard a chartered Boeing 777 twinjet to every venue.
-Beginning on 14 November in Mexico City, the tour visited Toronto (Canada), Stockholm (Sweden), Paris (France), Berlin (Germany), London (UK) and ended on 20 November in New York City (United States).
+Beginning on November 14, in Mexico City, the tour visited Toronto (Canada), Stockholm (Sweden), Paris (France), Berlin (Germany), London (UK) and ended on 20 November in New York City (United States).
 On 6 May 2013, Fox aired a tour documentary, with a documentary DVD being released the following day.

-Rihanna performed "Diamonds" and "Phresh Out the Runway" at the 2012 Victoria's Secret Fashion Show on 7 November 2012, which aired on CBS on 4 December 2012.
-She performed "Diamonds" and a solo version of "Stay" on Saturday Night Live on 10 November 2012.
-On 25 November 2012, Rihanna performed "Diamonds" on The X Factor in the United Kingdom.
+Rihanna performed "Diamonds" and "Phresh Out the Runway" at the 2012 Victoria's Secret Fashion Show on November 7, 2012, which aired on CBS on December 4, 2012.
+She performed "Diamonds" and a solo version of "Stay" on Saturday Night Live on November 10, 2012.
+On November 25, 2012, Rihanna performed "Diamonds" on The X Factor in the United Kingdom.
 On 8 December, she performed the song on Wetten, dass..? in Germany.
-On 9 December 2012, Rihanna performed "Stay" in a medley with her 2011 single "We Found Love" on the final of series nine of British The X Factor.
-She also performed "Diamonds" on La Chanson de l'année ("The song of the Year") in France, on 10 December 2012, which was broadcast on 29 December 2012.
+On December 9, 2012, Rihanna performed "Stay" in a medley with her 2011 single "We Found Love" on the final of series nine of British The X Factor.
+She also performed "Diamonds" on La Chanson de l'année ("The song of the Year") in France, on December 10, 2012, which was broadcast on December 29, 2012.

-During the 55th Annual Grammy Awards on 10 February 2013, Rihanna performed "Could You Be Loved" alongside Bruno Mars, Sting, Damian Marley and Ziggy Marley as a tribute to Bob Marley.
+During the 55th Annual Grammy Awards on February 10, 2013, Rihanna performed "Could You Be Loved" alongside Bruno Mars, Sting, Damian Marley and Ziggy Marley as a tribute to Bob Marley.
 Rihanna performed for a second time at the award ceremony, where she performed her album's second single "Stay" along with Mikky Ekko.
 To further promote the album, Rihanna embarked on her fifth concert tour, the Diamonds World Tour in March 2013.
 North American, African and European dates were announced with ASAP Rocky serving as the support act for North America, while David Guetta performed for the Moroccan date of the tour as well as some selected European dates including London and Paris.
 In September 2013, she also performed on Channel 4's Alan Carr: Chatty Man to promote "What Now".